Grand Funk Railroad

-riginally opening shop as Terry Knight And The Pack by Terry Knight (Real Name: Richard Knapp; vocals), Mark Farner (vocals and bass after 1969) and Donald Brewer (ex-Jazz Masters; drums).
-In 1967 they managed to score a US 46 with a 45 single I (Who Have Nothing), a soul filled Rock platter.
-The membership shifted around to where Knight became the manager while Farner took over both guitar and vocals with Brewer on drums and recruiting Mel Schacher for bass.
-With emphasis on high volume they proceeded to form their own brand of proto-Metal and hard rock along the same lines as Steppenwolf andMountain.
+riginally opening shop as Terry Knight And The Pack by Terry Knight (Real Name: Richard Knapp; vocals), Mark Farner (vocals) and Donald Brewer (ex-Jazz Masters; drums).
+In 1967 they managed to score a US 46 with a 7" single I (Who Have Nothing), a soul filled rock platter.
+By 1969, the membership shifted around to where Knight became the manager while Farner took over both guitar and vocals with Brewer on drums.
+New member Mel Schacher took bass.
+With emphasis on high volume, they proceeded to form their own brand of proto-heavy metal and hard rock along the same lines as Steppenwolf and Mountain.

-In September of 1969 they adopted the Grand Funk Railroad moniker a spoof of 'Grand Trunk Railroad, the turn of the 20th century span of railway crossing South-Eastern Canada into the USA.
+In September of 1969 they adopted the Grand Funk Railroad moniker, a spoof of "Grand Trunk Railroad", the turn of the 20th century span of railway crossing South-Eastern Canada (Ontario & Quebec) spanning to Chicago, USA.
 Following along this theme they released their debut album On Time that same year on 'Capitol'.
 After their appearance at the Atlanta Pop festival their album climbed the US charts to 27.
 Time Machine was the track of note that helped the album to the top.

-Once again assuming their full name, Caught In The Act (1975), another live effort came about to get a 21 on the US scale, but 1976's Born To Die failed to have the suss to extend that high in the charts settling in at 47 US At this point they called in Frank Zappa but his attempt to redefine the band's sound on Good Singin' Good Playin' (1976) was a complete disaster.
+Once again assuming their full name, Caught In The Act (1975), another live effort came about to get a 21 on the US scale, but 1976's Born To Die failed to have the suss to extend that high in the charts settling in at 47 US.
+At this point they called in Frank Zappa but his attempt to redefine the band's sound on Good Singin' Good Playin' (1976) was a complete disaster.
 Although it made 52 on the US charts it was mostly due to the buying power of past fans who were not likely to support this trend.
 The act split less than a year later with the bulk of the membership forming Flint, while Farner went solo.

 In 1981 the act reformed under the Grand Funk name again with Farner, Brewer and Dennis Bellinger (bass/vocals).
 Frost was unable to return for Bob Seger happily employed him.
-The resulting albums, however, were by many accounts below par, certainly below their past work and their charting positions and sales went along for the ride on Grand Funk Lives (1982) and What's Funk?
+The resulting albums, however, were by many accounts below par, certainly below their past work and their charting positions and sales went along for the ride on Grand funk Lives (1982) and What's Funk?
 (1983).
-Their final appearance together was for the heavy metal soundtrack compilation album after which Brewer joined Bob Seger's Silver Bullet Band and Farner went solo to release a one-off in 1988 titledJust Another Injustice.
-On November 1, 2004 Knight was killed in his home while defending his daughter from an intruder.
+Their final appearance together in this incarnation was for the heavy metal soundtrack compilation album after which Brewer also joined Bob Seger's Silver Bullet Band and Farner went solo to release a one-off in 1988 titled Just Another Injustice.

 See Less... ⏫